 Once you are done with configuring, ‘Save’ and see the added template in the ‘Templates’ section.
 You can edit it if you want to edit the template.
 Besides, you can create a new site from the template by selecting this ⊕ symbol.

 Now moving forward to the ‘Configurations’ tab, you’ll find three tabs for each configuration:

 - General: Here, you choose WordPress and PHP versions from the dropdown.

 - PHP: Here, you can do PHP configuration settings such as memory limit, max. execution time, max. upload size, etc.

 - WordPress: In this tab, you can install plugins and themes through wordpress.org or enter the direct URL for the same (it is in paid version).
 Further, you can enable multi-site installation.

 Don’t forget to ‘Save’ or ‘Save As New’.

-You can add as many configurations as needed, they will show at the sidebar interface.
+You can add as many configurations as needed, they will show in the sidebar interface.
 While you create a new WordPress test site, you can choose from any of the pre-built configurations.

 Along with that, generate SSH Key Pair that you can copy to your repository.

-A staging site is your play yard, you can do anything you want to do there.
-As said before, there are several ways but a hosting provider like InstaWP is the easiest and perhaps safest way to go.
-InstaWP is one of the best tools that give you access to more useful features than the other similar tools.
+A staging site is your playground, you can do anything you want to do there.
+As said before, there are several ways, but a WordPress sandbox tool like InstaWP is the easiest and perhaps safest way to go.
+InstaWP is one of the best tools that give you access to more useful features than other similar tools.